-Prospective students local to the Twin Cities area are invited to join us for an open house to learn more about our graduate programs!
+Prospective students local to the Twin Cities area joined us for an open house in June 2015.
+View a recording of the information session!

 The University's Medical School and College of Science and Engineering are across the street from one another, and our program is philosophically and physically at the intersection of the two.
 This proximity creates an intellectual environment that encourages interdisciplinary research, application of engineering to fundamental biological questions, and clinical/translational research collaborations.
 Our graduate faculty consists of over 70 potential advisors in more than 20 departments across campus.
 Their research spans the breadth of biomedical engineering, from cardiovascular and neural engineering to biomedical imaging and optics, and proceeds at scales from the molecule to the cell to the tissue to the organ.
 More about research >

 Doctoral students begin working on their research in their very first semester, typically with the advisor of their choice.
 This early exposure to research, combined with our elective-based curriculum, allows students to design individual programs of study and provides optimal flexibility in balancing coursework and research.
 More about our curriculum >